 In Full Flight (Scherger Rain, by Sir Vancelot).
 Two wins (1:59.7, S)

 Little Rascal (Evita Franco, by Live Or Die).
-Eight wins here and five in Australia (1:51.8)
+Eight wins here and six in Australia (1:51.8)

 Schwartz Denario (Ergo Denario, by Bettor’s Delight).
 Two wins

 Straight Thru Blue (New York Franco, by Badlands Hanover).
-Eight wins in West and South Australia (1:56.4,S)
+Nine wins in West and South Australia (1:56.4,S)

 The Manipulator (Luckisaladytonight, by Presidential Ball).
 Six wins (1:59.7,D)